awsdocs/aws-snowball-developer-guide/doc_source/using-client-commands.md

 ## AWS Snowball Edge Logs<a name="logs"></a>

-When you transfer data between your on\-premises data center and an Snowball Edge, logs are automatically generated\.
+When you transfer data between your on\-premises data center and a Snowball Edge, logs are automatically generated\.
 If you encounter unexpected errors during data transfer to the device, you can use the following commands to save a copy of the logs to your local server\.

 There are three commands related to logs:
 + `list-logs` – Returns a list of logs in JSON format\.
 This list reports the size of the logs in bytes, the ARN for the logs, the service ID for the logs, and the type of logs\.